-While the implementation of certain special procedural guarantees will necessarily require a decision from SEF, the responsibility for implementing these measures lies with the Institute of Social Security (ISS).
+While the implementation of certain special procedural guarantees will necessarily require a decision from SEF, according to the law, the responsibility for implementing these measures lies with the Institute of Social Security (ISS).

 Adequate support during the interview

 Applicants identified as needing special procedural guarantees can benefit from the postponement of refugee status determination interviews, extended deadlines for presenting evidence or carrying out interviews with the assistance of experts.

 As mentioned in Identification, there is no specific unit in place with specially trained staff that can provide special procedural guarantees such as special interview techniques or tailored support during personal interviews.
 In practice, with the exception of asylum applicants whose reduced ability to benefit from the rights and comply with the obligations stemming from the Asylum Act are self-evident (e.g., due to serious illness, pregnancy), such guarantees are not implemented.

 Case law regarding the provision of special procedural guarantees in the asylum procedure has consolidated the approach of not implementing such guarantees.
 In one isolated case in 2018, SEF invited CPR to attend a first instance interview in order to provide support to a particularly vulnerable applicant suffering from a mental condition.
 In one instance in 2019, SEF suspended the asylum procedure of an applicant suffering from a serious mental health condition before issuing a decision on admissibility/accelerated procedure.
 However, the decision to suspend the procedure was adopted only after the personal interview was conducted and was not framed as a special guarantee for the applicant.
 Instances of the application of special guarantees to the applicant, for instance due to the inability to be interviewed due to health (including mental health) conditions, remain rare to non-existent, according to CPR’s experience.
 A similar case occurred in 2020.